schylerwagner/SaaS-Analytics-Engineering/docs/04_raw_data_layer.md

 The dataset documentation describes `satisfaction_score` as an integer rating.

-During ingestion, the source CSV stored values using decimal formatting (for example, `4.0`).
+During ingestion, the source CSV stored values using decimal formatting, for example `4.0`.

-To preserve source fidelity, the PostgreSQL column was defined as `NUMERIC(3,1)` rather than `INTEGER`.
+To preserve source fidelity, the raw PostgreSQL column was defined using a numeric representation compatible with the source values rather than forcing an integer conversion during ingestion.

 ---